Lavender Planting Tips

-You can – but you need a relatively large pot and it is not advised to keep lavender contained.
+We really discourage growing lavender in a pot, but it is sometimes possible if you use one that is large enough and grow a smaller lavender variety.
+Just know that it will not live as long as lavender that is planted in the ground.
 Lavender roots are very similar to tree roots – they grow out horizontally and not downward.
 Growing lavender in a pot is not advised because the roots will get to a point where they cannot grow out anymore and will become root bound.
 Immediately planting lavender in the ground is the best option to insure longevity for your plant.

 Planting lavender: Do’s & Don’ts

 You will want to plant your baby lavender plug it into its permanent home in the ground (not a pot) as soon as possible.

 Dig a hole, not only twice as deep as the container the plug is in – but also twice as wide in order to allow the roots to grow outwards.

 DO NOT BREAK UP THE ROOT CLUMP AS YOU MIGHT WITH OTHER PLANTS

 Add a generous teaspoon of hydrated lime to your soil when planting.
 Hydrated lime is sold at Lavender Hill Farm.
 Hydrated lime releases essential nutrients like Calcium and Magnesium into the soil to feed microorganisms and the new plant.
 Hydrated lime also increases the pH of the soil over a course of 7-14 days.
 Add the lime to the freshly dug hole and mix it up into the soil before adding the baby plant.
 You do not want the lime to sit in a pile at the bottom of the hole and have the roots of the lavender plug sitting on it – the lime will burn the roots of the plant!
 Proper mixing is a must!